SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Troubleshooting/CICD_Troubleshooting_GitHubFailures.md

 This happens when you run the CI before you have created the SonarCloud project.
 This makes a SonarCloud project without the proper configuration.

-Contact the Data-Acq Tools team so they can remove the project so you can recreate the project with the correct settings.
+Contact the Data-Acq Tools team so they can remove the project.
+You can then recreate the project with the correct settings.